binford2k/showoff/README.txt

     will incrementally update elements on arrow key rather than switch slides
 * small - make all slide text 80%
 * smaller - make all slide text 70%
-* execute - on ruby or js highlighted code slides, you can click on the code to execute it and display the results on the slide
+* execute - on js highlighted code slides, you can click on the code to execute it and display the results on the slide

 Check out the example directory included to see examples of most of these.